Doubly Robust Identification for Causal Panel Data Models: Two Paths to Identification: The General Case

-\end{prop} This proposition demonstrates that unconfoundedness conditional on $U_i$ can be transformed into undonfoundedness conditional on $S_i$ under the additional assumption that restricts the assignment process.
+\end{prop} This proposition demonstrates that unconfoundedness conditional on $U_i$ (\ref{twee}) can be transformed into undonfoundedness conditional on $S_i$ (\ref{ass_S}) under the additional assumption that restricts the assignment process.

-The assignment models that we consider in this section are restrictive, in a sense that they must satisfy Assumption \ref{as:suf}.
-At the same time, most of the models for the binary time-series process $W_{it}$ that are used in the applied and theoretical literature actually satisfy these restrictions (see, e.g., \cite{honore2000panel,chamberlain2010binary,aguirregabiria2018sufficient}).
-In fact, in certain cases existence of a sufficient statistic is a necessary requirement for estimation of common parameters (e.g., \citet{magnac2004panel}).
-This is especially relevant, because many of such models have an underlying economic intuition and can be interpreted as models of optimal choice.

-We are not interested in estimating common parameters of the model for $\uww_i$, which is the standard object in non-linear panel analysis.
-Instead, we only require that the conditional distribution of $\uww_i$ admits a certain representation.
-Parameters of this representation are not identified with fixed $T$, but they do not play any role in Proposition \ref{pr:op_unc}, which is the only result that we need. \paragraph{Static model.} As a first example that we consider a static logit model with heterogeneity over time.
-Formally, we consider the following model:

-where $\psi(t)$ is a known function of $t$.
-It is easy to demonstrate that in this model

-This model is a generalization of the standard fixed-effects logit model analyzed in \cite{chamberlain2010binary}. $\square$ \paragraph{Dynamic model.} Next we consider a time homogenous Markov model:

-In this model $\square$ \paragraph{General case} For sufficiency we need the following representation for the conditional distribution of $\uww_i$:

-where $S(\cdot)$ is a known function of $\uww_i$.
-All previous examples have this representation.
-More generally, \citet{aguirregabiria2018sufficient} show that this structure arises in flexible models of dynamic choice. $\square$

-Let $S_i$ be a potential sufficient statistics.
+Let $S_i$ be a potential sufficient statistic.
 Let $\mbw^s$ be a matrix representation of the support of $\uww_i$ conditional on $S_i = s$ and $\mbw^s_{k}$ be a generic row (element of the support).
-For example, if $S_i = \sum_{t} W_{it}$ and $\mbw$ is given by (\ref{example_dist}) then $S_i$ takes $3$ possible values and we have the following:
+For example, if $S_i = \sum_{t} W_{it}/T$ and $\mbw$ is given by (\ref{example_dist}) then $S_i$ takes $3$ possible values and we have the following:

-When considering identification strategy based on design assumptions we do not restrict potential outcomes, but instead require that assumptions behind Proposition \ref{pr:op_unc} are satisfied.
+When considering identification strategy based on design assumptions we do not impose any additional restrictions on potential outcomes besides Assumptions \ref{as:static} and \ref{as:unc}.
 In this case, one can identify a convex combination of individual treatment effects using the weights that satisfy the following restrictions (for all $k,s$ and $t$):